OHI-Science/OHI-website/content/news/raster_to_terra.md

 Great!

 Next, we need to match the `spatRaster` extents, which is the minimum and maximum coordinates in both the x and y directions (xmin, xmax, ymin, ymax).
 We use `terra::extend()` for this.
 First extend one `spatRaster` to the extent of the other, and then vice versa to ensure that each of the four dimensions are maximized and consistent with the other `spatRaster`.
 If we were to use the `raster` package, the equivalent (but slower) function goes by the same name.
-Both packages also have the function `crop()` that reduces the extent of a larger rater to that of a smaller raster.
+Both packages also have the function `crop()` that reduces the extent of a larger raster to that of a smaller raster.

 ```r
 trawl_depth_proportion_extended <- terra::extend(